(Im)possibility of Collective Intelligence

-To gain better understanding on this trade-off, this work aims to answer the following simple question: \emph{\bfseries Given training data from $n$ heterogeneous environments, is it possible to design a reasonable learning algorithm that can learn successfully across these environments?} Inspired by the Arrow's Impossibility Theorem \citep{Arrow50:Impossibility} and its descendants in social choice theory \citep{Sen70:CCSW,Sen17:CCSW,Patty19:SocialChoice}, we adopted an axiomatic method to systematically answer this question.
-In particular, we aim at deriving algorithms that are strictly better than the standard empirical risk minimization (ERM) commonly used in a homogeneous environment.\footnote{In this paper, ERM loosely refers to the algorithm that learns by minimizing the empirical risk associated with a single homogeneous environment.
-When heterogeneity is disregarded, another popular baseline is ERM on data pooled from all environments as if it was a single i.i.d. data set.} Our key insight is that we can view any learning algorithm as a choice correspondence, i.e., a function mapping a set of candidate models to a corresponding subset of models (cf. Definition \ref{def:learning-rule}), which allows us to subsequently specify the desirable properties of any conceivable learning algorithms, namely, Pareto Optimality (PO), Independence of Irrelevant Hypotheses (IIH), Invariance Restriction (IR), and Collective Intelligence (CI).
+To gain better understanding on this trade-off, this work aims to answer the following question: \emph{Given training data from several heterogeneous environments, is it possible to design a rational learning algorithm that can learn successfully across these environments?} Inspired by the Arrow's Impossibility Theorem \citep{Arrow50:Impossibility} and its descendants in social choice theory \citep{Sen70:CCSW,Sen17:CCSW}\footnote{See \citet{Patty19:SocialChoice} for a recent survey.}, we adopted an axiomatic method to systematically answer this question.
+In particular, we provide intuitive and reasonable axioms under which an empirical risk minimization (ERM) is the only rational learning algorithm in heterogeneous environments.\footnote{This work refers to ERM loosely as the algorithm that learns by minimizing the \emph{empirical} risk function using data collected from a single environment (\Cref{sec:homogeneous}).
+When heterogeneity is disregarded, another popular baseline is ERM on data pooled from all environments as if it was a single i.i.d. data set.
+However, it can be deemed practically undesirable in many critical applications such as health care and criminal justice.} Our key insight is that a learning algorithm is nothing, but an implementation of choice behaviour of its designer over a model class, which can then be modelled by a choice correspondence, i.e., a function mapping a set of candidate models to a corresponding subset of optimal solutions (cf. \Cref{def:learning-rule}).
+This formulation allows us to subsequently impose the desirable properties of any conceivable learning algorithms, namely, Pareto Optimality (PO), Independence of Irrelevant Hypotheses (IIH), Invariance Restriction (IR), and Collective Intelligence (CI).